If someone can’t remember how long it’s been since they purchased their pillow, it might be time to think about replacing it.

-You may be ready for a new pillow if you are you constantly punching or re-fluffing your down or synthetic pillow to get support or if your foam pillow looking and feeling lumpy.
+Consumers may be ready for a new pillow if they are constantly punching or re-fluffing their down or synthetic pillow to get support or if their foam pillow looking and feeling lumpy.

-There are two key reasons why you should replace your pillow.
+There are two key reasons why people should replace their pillow.

-Just like you’re encouraged to protect your mattress, you should plan to encase your pillow with a protective cover.
-This will keep allergens at bay and stop the pillow from absorbing all of your face and body oils (and drool!).
+Just like people are encouraged to protect their mattress, they should plan to encase their pillow with a protective cover.
+This will keep allergens at bay and stop the pillow from absorbing all of one’s face and body oils (and drool!).
 Wash the cover roughly once a month.

-Clean your actual pillow at least once a year.
-Some experts suggest you clean it as often as every three months.
+Clean the actual pillow at least once a year.
+Some experts suggest people clean it as often as every three months.

-Follow the care instructions for your specific pillow, some may tell you to have it professionally done but others you can launder at home.
+Follow the care instructions for one’s specific pillow, some may tell people to have it professionally done but others they can launder at home.

 Some pillows – like shredded memory foam pillows – may need an extra spin to get rid of excess water and a little extra time in the dryer in order to ensure it’s completely dry.